kitspace/kitspace/README.md

 - A prominent link to download the Gerber files and a preview rendering of the board
-- The ability to quickly add the required components to a retailer shopping cart (using clever magic in the form of our [browser extension][1clickbom])
+- The ability to quickly add the required components to a retailer shopping cart (using our [browser extension][1clickbom])

-Help us build a open hardware repository of useful electronics projects!
+Help us build an open hardware repository of useful electronics projects!

 ## Get in touch